Netherlands 2023 "Prehistoric animals (II)"

 The accumulation of knowledge on these fossil localities is the result of intense collaboration between museums, private collectors and the fishing industry.
 It all began when the curator of mammalian fossils of the former Rijksmuseum van Geologie en Mineralogie (Dutch National Museum for Geology and Mineralogy, nowadays incorporated into Naturalis Biodiversity Center (Leiden)), Mr. G. Kortenbout van der Sluijs, began visiting Dutch fishing ports in the 1960s to obtain fossil bones for his museum.
 He found that the larger beam trawlers of over 40-44 m in length, which fished for flatfish outside the 12-mile zone, were particularly successful in collecting fossil mammal evidence with their haul of fish.

-An extensive collection of large skeletal parts of woolly mammoths, woolly rhinos and steppe wisents (Bisons) from the Late Pleistocene, that were fished out the coast of province of Zeeland in the 19th century, is kept by the Koninklijk Zeeuwsch Genootschap der Wetenschappen in Middelburg.
+An extensive collection of large skeletal parts of woolly mammoths, woolly rhinos and steppe wisents (Bisons) from the Late Pleistocene, that were fished from the seafloor of the coast of the province of Zeeland in the 19th century, were kept by the Koninklijk Zeeuwsch Genootschap der Wetenschappen in Middelburg.

 Two of the animals were depicted on the stamps below.